py-bson/bson/README.rst

    :target: https://github.com/py-bson/bson

 Independent BSON codec for Python that doesn't depend on MongoDB.
+The bson ObjectId implementation is forked from the PyMongo project, licensed under the Version 2.0 Apache License.

 Installation
 ------------